PrimeTimeTran/rn-Zalo/README.md

 };
 ```

-The `title` key of the object in this code corresponds to the header we see at the top of the screen.
-There are other options as well which we'll soon work with..
+The value of the `title` key corresponds to the header we see at the top of the screen.
+There are other options as well which we'll soon work with.

 **F)** Repeat for `Contacts` & `Groups`.

-For these two, we'll rename the files, import, definitions, and appropriate variables to correspond to this content it will hold like we did with `Messages`.
+For these two, we'll rename the files, import, definitions, and appropriate variables to correspond to this content it will hold like we did with `Home` => `Messages`.

 <details>